Economy of North Korea: Early efforts at modernization

 In 1961, an ambitious seven-year plan was launched to continue industrial expansion and increase living standards, but within three years it became clear this was failing and the plan period was extended to 1970.
 The failure was due to reduced support from the Soviet Union when North Korea aligned more with China, and military pressure from the U.S. leading to increased defense spending.
 In 1965, South Korea's rate of economic growth first exceeded North Korea's in most industrial areas, though South Korea's per capita GNP remained lower than North Korea's.

 In 1979, North Korea renegotiated much of its international debt, but in 1980 it defaulted on its loans except those from Japan.
 By the end of 1986, hard-currency debt had reached more than US$1 billion.
 It also owed nearly $2 billion to communist creditors, principally the Soviet Union.
 The Japanese declared North Korea in default.
 By 2000, taking into account penalties and accrued interest, North Korea's debt was estimated at $10–12 billion.
 By 2012, North Korea's external debt had grown to an estimated US$20 billion despite Russia reportedly writing off about $8 billion of debt in exchange for participation in natural resources development.
 Besides Russia, major creditors included Hungary, the Czech Republic and Iran.

 Largely because of these debt problems and because of a prolonged drought and mismanagement, North Korea's industrial growth slowed, and per capita GNP fell below that of the South.
 By the end of 1979 per capita GNP in North Korea was about one-third of that in the South.
-The causes for this relatively poor performance are complex, but a major factor is the disproportionately large percentage of GNP (possibly as much as 25%) that North Korea devotes to the military.

 There were minor efforts toward relaxing central control of the economy in the 1980s that involve industrial enterprises.
-Encouraged by Kim Jong-il's call to strengthen the implementation of the independent accounting system (독립채산제, tongnip ch'aesanje) of enterprises in March 1984, interest in enterprise management and the independent accounting system increased, as evidenced by increasing coverage of the topic in North Korean journals.
+Encouraged by Kim Jong Il's call to strengthen the implementation of the independent accounting system (독립채산제, tongnip ch'aesanje) of enterprises in March 1984, interest in enterprise management and the independent accounting system increased, as evidenced by increasing coverage of the topic in North Korean journals.
 Under the system, factory managers still are assigned output targets but are given more discretion in decisions about labour, equipment, materials, and funds.